Send to a friend

 The prickly pear cactus was introduced in Kenya during colonial times as an ornamental plant capable of living in arid regions.
 Since then, the plant has colonised thousands of acres of fragile rangelands in northern Kenya, putting at risk the livelihood of animal herders.

 According to CABI the cactus is also suspected to have caused the death of baby elephants after they consumed its fruit, meaning it poses a threat to local wildlife and related income from tourism.

 The cochineal bug, which is related to the cicada, was imported from South Africa, where it has been used in Kruger National Park to tackle prickly pear infestations.
 The insect sucks the sap from the plant, which ultimately kills it.

 In Kenya prickly pear infestations have previously been addressed with herbicides and manual removal methods, which are expensive and often create additional environmental damage.
 Lusike Wasilwa, a researcher at the Kenya Agricultural and Livestock Research Institute (KALRO) says the cochineal bug could be a safer alternative.

 However, she adds that the bug will not be released more widely unless it is absolutely certain that it will not kill local plants.
 “This research must be followed by exhaustive trials to ascertain that any foreign species brought into the country will not negatively impact on local biodiversity,” she says.
 “Necessary approvals must also be sought.”
-A previous proposal to tackle prickly pear infestations included using the cactus as animal fodder during dry season.

 But Witt says that work done since has shown that prickly pear would not make a viable alternative to conventional animal feed.
 Instead, feeding the plant to livestock would greatly increase its spread through defecation and propagation of plant fragments, CABI found.